mkoppanen/resty-imaging/README.md

 * format, switch image formats.
 Format counts only once so specifying it multiple times between operations is pointless.

 ```
-t (string) - what format to use: png, jpg, webp and gif should work. tiff is a hit and miss.
+t (string) - what format to use.
+Supported format depends on what libvips is configured with
 q (integer) - output quality (between 1 and 100) for jpeg images
 s (boolean) - strip output
 ```